 It’s no secret that I spend a lot of time thinking about movie titles.
 It’s also no secret that I spend a lot of time thinking about Star Wars.
-So it’s not going to come as much of a shock when I say that after the recent announcement that Star Wars – Episode VIII is called The Last Jedi, I found myself considering what makes a good Star Wars title, and that before too long, I had ranked all eight of the saga’s episode titles from best to worst.
+So naturally, after the recent announcement that Star Wars – Episode VIII is called The Last Jedi, before too long, I had ranked all eight of the saga’s episode titles from best to worst.

 So what makes a great Star Wars title?
-A few of things, actually.
+A few things, actually.
 Firstly, a good moniker for films set in a galaxy far, far away should suggest a sense of action – the idea that either our heroes or the bad guys are about to do something really exciting.
 Secondly, the name should at least hint at the plot of the episode itself.
-It sounds obvious, but as you’ll notice below, at least one of the films on this list fails this basic test.
-Lastly, it’s crucial for a Star Wars flick to have a title that embraces the hyperbolic, 1930s Saturday matinee vibe that inspired both the iconic yellow crawl and “episode” structure in the first place.
+Lastly, a Star Wars flick’s title must embrace the franchise’s hyperbolic, 1930s Saturday matinee vibe in the first place.
 In short, a good Star Wars title should be a little bit corny.

-With these criteria in mind, here’s how my Star Wars episode title rankings stacked up.
+So, with these criteria firmly established, here’s how my Star Wars episode title rankings stacked up.

 8. A New Hope

-So A New Hope gets kudos for continuity, at least – but let’s be honest: it’s a fairly bland title.
-Sure, it sounds pleasant enough, but there’s nothing energetic about it and there’s no sense of great adventure across the stars, which is disappointing given how much of a thrill ride the actual movie is.
-It also doesn’t really tie-in too closely with the film’s narrative either, although does link in with the wider Star Wars saga overall (spoiler: Luke is the new hope of the title, following his father’s fall to the Dark Side in Revenge of the Sith).
+So, A New Hope gets kudos for continuity, at least.
+But let’s be honest: it’s a fairly bland title.
+Sure, it sounds pleasant enough, but there’s no sense of great adventure across the stars.
+It doesn’t tie in all that closely with the film’s narrative either, although does link in with the wider Star Wars saga overall (spoiler: Luke is the new hope of the title, following his father’s fall to the Dark Side in Revenge of the Sith).

 But most disappointing of all, there’s no real bombast to A New Hope, nothing completely OTT or old school in the Flash Gordon tradition, which makes it the most lifeless of the Star Wars titles.